-OS/390 or z/OS software requirements for WebSphere for z/OS
+z/OS or OS/390 software requirements for WebSphere for z/OS

 The following are software requirements for WebSphere for z/OS.
-Consult the Program Directory for the required corrective service.
+Consult the Program Directory or PSP bucket for the required corrective service.

 - OS/390 Version 2 Release 8 (or later) or z/OS configured as a sysplex (at minimum, you need a monoplex).
-For details, see z/OS MVS Setting Up a Sysplex, SA22-7625. - OS/390 or z/OS UNIX System Services (OS/390 UNIX) with a hierarchical file system (HFS).
-For details, see z/OS UNIX System Services Planning, GA22-7800.

-Note: The WebSphere for z/OS System Management Server requires a read/write HFS.
+For details, see z/OS MVS Setting Up a Sysplex, SA22-7625. - z/OS or OS/390 UNIX System Services (z/OS UNIX) with a hierarchical file system (HFS).
+For details, see z/OS UNIX System Services Planning, GA22-7800. - Note: The WebSphere for z/OS System Management Server requires a read/write HFS.
 If you plan to deploy WebSphere for z/OS in a sysplex, you must establish some means of sharing the HFS in read/write mode across the sysplex.
 For OS/390 Version 2 Release 8, you must use the Network File System.
 For OS/390 Version 2 Release 9 or later and z/OS, you can choose either the Network File System or use the shared HFS function.

 - eNetwork Communications Server (TCP/IP) or equivalent.
 In this manual, we refer to eNetwork Communications Server, but you may substitute an equivalent product.
-For details, see z/OS Communications Server: IP Migration, GC31-8773. - DB2 for OS/390 Version 7.1.
+For details, see z/OS Communications Server: IP Migration, GC31-8773. - DB2 Version 7.1.

-- 1. If you run WebSphere for z/OS on more than one system in the sysplex and share workloads, you must configure DB2 for OS/390 in data sharing mode, which requires the Coupling Facility. - 2.
-If you run DB2 for OS/390 in a monoplex, you do not need to run in data sharing mode.
-For details, see DB2 Data Sharing: Planning and Administration, SC26-8961. - Workload management (WLM) set up in goal mode.
-For details, see z/OS MVS Planning: Workload Management, SA22-7602. - OS/390 or z/OS system logger.
+- 1. If you run WebSphere for z/OS on more than one system in the sysplex and share workloads, you must configure DB2 in data sharing mode, which requires the Coupling Facility.
+For details, see DB2 Data Sharing: Planning and Administration, SC26-9935. - 2.
+If you run DB2 in a monoplex, you do not need to run in data sharing mode. - Workload management (WLM) set up in goal mode.
+For details, see z/OS MVS Planning: Workload Management, SA22-7602. - z/OS or OS/390 system logger.
 For details, see z/OS MVS Setting Up a Sysplex, SA22-7625. - Resource recovery services (RRS).
 For details, see z/OS MVS Programming: Resource Recovery, SA22-7616. - A security product such as Security Server (RACF).
 In this manual we refer to Security Server in examples, but you may substitute an equivalent security product.
-For details, see z/OS SecureWay Security Server RACF Migration, GA22-7690. - If you plan to use Secure Sockets Layer (SSL) security, you need Cryptographic Services System SSL, a component of Cryptographic Services Base, an element of OS/390 or z/OS.
-See z/OS System Secure Sockets Layer Programming, SC24-5901. - If you plan to use Kerberos security, you need OS/390 SecureWay Security Server Network Authentication and Privacy Service for OS/390.
-For OS/390 V2R8 and V2R9, this support is available through the following Web site: http://www.software.ibm.com
+For details, see z/OS SecureWay Security Server RACF Migration, GA22-7690. - LDAP, a component in z/OS or OS/390 Security Server.
+For details, see z/OS Security Server LDAP Server Administration and Use, SC24-5923. - IBM Developer Kit for OS/390 Java 2 Technology Edition Version 1.1, an element of WebSphere for z/OS, but also available separately.
+The SDK level supported by this product is 1.3.0.